Antolin Oreta III: Mayor (2012-2022)

-In 2013, he ran for the mayoralty race for his first official term and won the election unopposed.
+In March 2012, Oreta assumed the position of acting mayor replacing his uncle, the late Canuto Oreta, after the latter died of lung cancer in September 2012, He became Mayor of Malabon.
+Later, he ran for the mayoralty race for his first official term and won the election unopposed.
 Oreta then went on to run for his second and third term during 2016 and 2019 elections, competing against then-Congresswoman Jaye Lacson-Noel and then Vice Mayor Jeannie Sandoval in those respective elections.